-Snake Indian Falls is a 30 mile out and back trail located near Alberta, AB that features a waterfall.
+Snake Indian Falls is a 30 mile out and back trail located near Alberta, Alberta, Canada that features a waterfall.
 The trail is primarily used for mountain biking.

 Stayed at seldom inn, brutal hike on the feet but so worth it.
 Saw a black bear on trail coming down.
 We scared it off with bear banger.
 The falls were spectacular and the trail was deserted and pristine